Pick a petal from the flower (use one rose petal, one camellia petal, 4 bluebell flowers, or equivalent).

 Physical and Chemical Changes focus

 Ask students to look for chemical changes when they add acid and base to petals.
 Chemical changes are shown by: a change in colour, a change in smell or appearance of a gas.
-Students should find colour changes and appearance of a gas (when they add baking soda and vinegar to the same well).
+Students should find colour changes as the petals change colour in acid and base, as well as the appearance of a gas (when baking soda solution and vinegar are mixed together).